 Professional Teeth Whitening

-Professional teeth whitening by your dentist is your best choice when you need immediate whitening results.
+Professional teeth whitening by your dentist is the best choice when you need immediate whitening results.
 This procedure is called chair-side bleaching and may require more than one office visit.
-Each visit may take from sixty to ninety minutes.
+Each visit may take from 60 to 90 minutes.

 During chair-side bleaching, your skilled dentist will apply either a protective gel to your gums or a rubber shield to protect the oral soft tissues.
 A bleaching agent is then applied to the teeth and a special light may be used to enhance the action of the agent.